How to Turn Off WordPress User Registration Emails

 Command Description

-remove_action Removes a function attached to a specified action hook.
-This is crucial for disabling default behaviors in WordPress.
+remove_action Eliminates a function that is connected to a certain action hook.
+This is essential for turning off WordPress' default behaviors.

 function disable_new_user_notification_emails() {